sanskrit/learnsanskrit.org/content/vyakarana/samasa/tatpurusha.md

 {h The {s tatpuruSa} with different {s vibhakti}s}

 Generally, the first word of the {s tatpuruSa} can appear in any {s vibhakti}
-in relation the second.
+in relation to the second.
 But some of these {s vibhakti}s are more restricted than others:

 {rule